-10. UID Switch and UID LED Indicator
+10. UID Switch and LED Indicator

-A Unit Identifier (UID SW) switch and UID LED (LED1) are located on the I/O backpanel.
-The rear UID LED (LED1) is located next to the UID switch.
+A Unit Identifier (UID) switch and UID LED are located on the I/O backpanel.
+The rear UID LED is located next to the UID switch.
 When you press the UID switch, both rear and front UID LED indicators will turn on.
 Press the UID switch again to turn off the LED indicators.
 The UID Indicator provides easy identification of a system that may be in need of service.
-See page 36 for the front panel UID LED header location on JF1.